skip to main

 Collapse All

-• What is the project schedule as of September 2025?
+• What is the project schedule as of March 2026?

-The I-77 South Express Lanes Project is currently in the planning and design phase.
+The I-77 South Express Lanes project is currently in the planning and design phase.
 As part of the early outreach efforts, small group neighborhood meetings began in early 2025 to help engage the community and gather input.